aastha7055/GYMMANAGEMENTSYSTEM/README.md

 # GYM-MANAGEMENT-SYSTEM

 ### ABOUT THE PROJECT
-Gym Management System is an administrative interface for the records of the gym, gym members, gym trainers, and payments.
+The Gym Management System is an administrative interface for the records of the gym, gym members, gym trainers, and payments.

 ### OBJECTIVES
 1. Add different gyms.